rockspoon/structure-poc/docs/project-structure.md

 As bonus, the prefix core and feature make the alphabetic order also order the modules by importance, with test modules grouped at the end.

-Newtwork classes for acesssing Web APIs (including remote resources classes), from the company or not, should be placed in a different project and added as dependency of the module that uses it (preferably with a repository pattern usually in `:core_data`).
+Network classes for accessing Web APIs (including remote resources classes), from the company or not, should be placed in a different project and added as dependency of the module that uses it (preferably with a repository pattern usually in `:core_data`).
 But these network classes also can be put on `:datasource_thenameoftheapi` module if you want to protect its use.

 ### app